One, Two, U: Examples of common one- and two-sample U-statistics

 Emma Davies Smith

-Emma Davies Smith is currently a postdoctoral research fellow at the Harvard School of Public Health.
-Her current research interests include clinical trial methodology, nonparametric methods, missing data, data visualization, and communication.
+Emma Davies Smith is currently a Postdoctoral Research Fellow in Biostatistics at the Harvard T. H. Chan School of Public Health.
+Her current research interests include randomized controlled trials, correlated data, clinical epidemiology, and causal inference.
 When she's not working on expanding her knowledge of statistics, she's busy petting cats and unsuccessfully convincing her husband to let her adopt them, hiking, and concocting indie and folk rock playlists.

 5 thoughts on “One, Two, U: Examples of common one- and two-sample U-statistics”